 By treating security not as just a cost but as a critical enabler of AI growth, we can move toward a future where AI systems are not only powerful, but are secure, resilient, and trustworthy.

-• David Haddad Assistant Director - Technology Risk Management - Ernst & Young
+- David Haddad Associate Director, Technology Risk Management - Ernst & Young

 Leading A Successful Generative AI Journey: A CIO’s Guide